KristinaHranovska/chocolate-euphoria-backend/README.md

 # Chocolate Euphoria Backend

-Chocolate Euphoria Backend is a RESTful API built with `Node.js` and `Express.js`, designed to manage products and reviews for a chocolate store.
+Chocolate Euphoria Backend is a RESTful API built with `Node.js` and `Express.js`, designed to manage products, reviews, subscriptions, and promocodes for a chocolate store.

 ## Table of Contents